rollator3000/BWM-Article/README.md

 #### [2] 01_Create_BWM_Pattern.R
     - All files in data/raw are fully observed & do not contain missing values
     - Define functions to induce the different BWM-Pattern in the raw data
-    - Based on this d
+    - Based on the resulting data, the various approaches can be evaluated then

 ## Folder-Structure
 ```